Tourism and Recreation Management

 Tourism Destination Management

-A destination’s ability to attract leisure travelers and conventions, meetings and group business impacts enormously on its vitality and economic well-being.
-This concentration helps future tourism professionals appraise a destination’s core tourism product, market for tourism, and provide pertinent services for visitors.
-Courses in the program cover research, planning, marketing and sales, as well as operational functions.
-Special attention will be paid to emerging product development opportunities arising from changing demographics and political/economic realities.
+A destination’s ability to attract leisure travelers and conventions, meetings, and group business enormously impacts its vitality and economic well-being.
+This concentration helps future tourism professionals appraise a destination’s core tourism product and market and provide pertinent services for visitors.
+Courses in the program cover research, planning, marketing, sales, and operational functions.
+Students learn techniques of identifying and soliciting a variety of target markets, planning sales presentations, and assessing the economic impact of the tourism and convention activity, along with the role of convention bureaus as a catalyst to regional economic development.
+Students also consider emerging product development opportunities from changing demographics and political/economic realities.
 The program stresses competencies in e-commerce applications, internet marketing, and web design capabilities.
-Techniques of identifying and soliciting a variety of target market, planning sales presentations; and assessing economic impact of the tourism and convention activity, along with the role of convention bureaus as a catalyst to regional economic development will be discussed.

 Event and Meeting Management